-On behalf of Kadish & Anthony Law Group posted in estate administration & probate on Friday, February 10, 2017.
+On behalf of Kadish & Associates Law Group posted in estate administration & probate on Friday, February 10, 2017.

 IRAs are often touted as a good solution for those who want to save for retirement, and there’s nothing untrue about that claim in most cases.
 As with any financial plan, you probably want to make sure you spread your eggs into several baskets, but an IRA is a great way to reduce tax burdens and ensure you have funds during retirement.
 But what happens if someone passes away with funds still in their IRA?